-For the fourth year, the Storm is partnering with the Austen Everett Foundation to provide Honorary Captain experiences for children battling cancer.
+For the fifth year, the Storm partnered with the Austen Everett Foundation to provide Honorary Captain experiences for children battling cancer.

 Past Honorary Captains: